dylandjian/SuperGo/README.md

 # CURRENTLY DOING

 * Optimization
+* MCTS
+  * Improving the multithreading of the search
 * Do something about the process leaking
 * Clean code, create install script, write documentation
 * Brainlag on loss : cross entropy or KLDiv (crossentropy - entropy) ??